Class XltCharBuffer

 • lastIndexOf

-public int lastIndexOf(XltCharBuffer s,
+public int lastIndexOf(XltCharBuffer s, int from)

 Returns the last occurrence of a buffer in this starting from a certain offset and searching backwards(!) from there